-Macleod writes that George Railton "was

-opposed to the idea of a uniform as he strongly believed it could create a barrier between Salvationists and other people.
+Macleod writes that George Railton "was | far more spiritual and less promotional opposed to the idea of a uniform as he strongly believed it could create a barrier between Salvationists and other people.
 However, he eventually became a strong advocate for the uniform due to his belief that ministers and members should share common dress".
 Another benefit of the uniform was that it stripped away any form of class - a newly saved pauper looked exactly the same as a converted aristocrat.